 Cherry blossom trees in springtime D.C. are almost as iconic as the city’s monuments.
-This year’s peak bloom date is set to be announced March 6, and the 2019 Cherry Blossom Festival starts on March 20.
+This year’s peak bloom date is predicted to be April 1, and the 2019 Cherry Blossom Festival starts on March 20.
 Here is everything you should know about the Japanese cherry blossoms in D.C.

 When is the 2019 Cherry Blossom Festival?

 The National Cherry Blossom Festival runs from March 20 to April 14.

 When do the cherry blossoms bloom this year?

 The best time to see the cherry blossoms is four to seven days after peak bloom, but that depends on the weather.
 Peak bloom is defined by the National Park Service as the day when 70 percent of the cherry blossoms surrounding the Tidal Basin are open.
 The date varies year by year and depends on weather conditions.

 Cherry blossoms begin blooming before the peak bloom date.
 The cherry blossoms are considered in bloom when 20 percent of the blossoms are open until the petals fall.

 The National Park Service announced that peak bloom starts April 1.